awsdocs/aws-elemental-mediapackage-user-guide/doc_source/tagging.md

 # Tagging AWS Elemental MediaPackage Resources<a name="tagging"></a>

+Tagging is available with only live workflows in AWS Elemental MediaPackage\.

 A *tag* is a metadata label that you assign or that AWS assigns to an AWS resource\.
 Each tag consists of a *key* and a *value*\.
 For tags that you assign, you define the key and value\.
 For example, you might define the key as `stage` and the value for one resource as `test`\.

 Tags help you do the following: